 How do you see the future for Chesterfield and its small businesses?

 Chesterfield continues to grow and develop every year and so there continues to be lots of opportunity.
-To take full advantage though, businesses definitely need to stay competitive and dare to try new things – like Ibbotson’s which recently expanded its market trade by setting up online.
+To take full advantage though, businesses definitely need to stay competitive and dare to try new things.
 I also think it’s important for local firms to keep working together as much as possible.
 There are definitely more and more examples of joint partnerships between Chesterfield Champions coming through and that’s really great to see.

 If you had a magic wand, what one thing would you do to improve Chesterfield?